S-h-a-m-i-r/metabase/DEPLOYMENT.md

 ⚠️ **Free Tier Limitations:**
 - Services on free tier spin down after 15 minutes of inactivity
 - First request after spin-down takes 30-60 seconds to wake up
+- **Persistent disks are NOT available on free tier**
+- Your Metabase database will be stored in `/tmp` which means **data will be lost on service restart**
-- Consider upgrading to paid plan for production use
+- Consider upgrading to paid plan ($7/month) for persistent storage, or use external database (see below)

-⚠️ **Database Persistence:**
-- Your Metabase data is stored on the persistent disk at `/metabase-data`
-- This ensures your data persists across deployments

 ⚠️ **Port Configuration:**
 - Render uses port 10000 for web services